-Many of you might be asking, if there is no recycle bin on Android devices, where do the deleted files go?
+Many of you might still wonder where the deleted files will go if there is no recycle bin on Android device.

-As a matter of fact, the Android system doesn't have a special trashed folder for the deleted files.
+As you've already known, the Android system doesn't have a special trash folder for the deleted files.
 When you delete a file on the Android phone, the file doesn't go anywhere.
-This deleted file is still stored in its original spot in the phone's internal memory, until its spot is written in by new data, even though the deleted file is invisible to you on the Android system.
+It is still stored in its original spot in the phone's internal memory.
+It's not until the spot is written in by new data that the file will be eliminated and replaced.
+And that's the reason why you still have a chance to get these deleted data back even though the deleted file is invisible to you on the Android system.